cordialgerm/foe_foundry/data/5e_canonical/harpy.md

 While charmed by the harpy, a target is incapacitated and ignores the songs of other harpies.
 If the charmed target is more than 5 feet away from the harpy, the target must move on its turn toward the harpy by the most direct route, trying to get within 5 feet.
 It doesn't avoid opportunity attacks, but before moving into damaging terrain, such as lava or a pit, and whenever it takes damage from a source other than the harpy, the target can repeat the saving throw.
 A charmed target can also repeat the saving throw at the end of each of its turns.
 If the saving throw is successful, the effect ends on it.

-A target that successfully saves is immune to this harpy's song for the next 24 hours.
+A target that successfully saves is immune to this harpy's song for the next 24 hours.</statblock>